-Two planes went down while fighting fires in 2002.
-As a result, the Forest Service grounded some of the firefighting planes.
+Two Hawkins & Powers planes went down while fighting fires in 2002.
+As a result, the Forest Service grounded some of their firefighting planes.
 Some were later re-certified, but Hawkins & Powers Aviation, Inc. did not continue firefighting, and circumstances forced the company to sell its assets through an auction.

 There was concern at the time of the auction that the museum might cease to exist when the aircraft left.
 However, the planes donated by the Forest Service, plus some privately owned aircraft, remain available for display.

 The Museum of Flight & Aerial Firefighting was founded in 1987 and incorporated in 1992.
-We have acquired the land north of the WYDOT rest area for the long-term site of our museum, through a lease from the South Big Horn County Airport.
-In partnership with the Greybull Area Chamber of Commerce, the museum operates from the facility located behind the rest area, while applying for grants and seeking donations to enable a permanent building to be erected for indoor displays and for the purchase of, or transport costs for, other World War II and firefighting aircraft.
+We have leased the land north of the WYDOT rest area from Bg Horn County for the long-term site of the museum.
+The museum operates from the facility located behind the rest area.
+We are applying for grants and seeking donations to enable a permanent building to be erected for indoor displays and for the purchase of, or transport costs for, other World War II and firefighting aircraft.

 Visitors originate from all over the world and all parts of the US to see the famous aircraft in Greybull.
 The Museum of Flight & Aerial Firefighting invites you to come and experience an unforgettable day of aviation history.

 Donations of all types are needed to continue to develop the museum.
 While we have enjoyed a very positive response thus far, additional money and individual commitment will be necessary for the museum to realize its full potential.
-To donate (aircraft or money), or to arrange a tour of the museum during our closed months please call (307)-765-2100, or email email@example.com.
+To donate (aircraft or money), or to arrange a tour of the museum during our closed months please call (307)-272-1247, or email us at email@example.com